Logistics

 Another thing to consider is that it is possible to adopt MRP Live gradually, rather than abandoning classic MRP and exclusively using MRP Live all at once.
 For example, we can adopt a hybrid approach: use MRP Live for planning large sets of materials and taking advantage of the performance improvement, but keep using classic MRP for single-item planning, in which we can see the results before saving and for which classic MRP performance might still be better.

-However, a note of caution here: before defining any migration strategy or choosing between MRP Live and classic MRP, always keep in mind that MRP Live has been defined by SAP as the target architecture and that classic MRP is now considered part of the SAP S/4HANA Compatibility Pack, which means that new features and improvements will mostly focus on MRP Live, rather than classic MRP.
+However, a note of caution here: before defining any migration strategy or choosing between MRP Live and classic MRP, always keep in mind that MRP Live has been defined by SAP as the target architecture, which means that new features and improvements will mostly focus on MRP Live, rather than classic MRP.

 11